bbauska/Coursera-Bootstrap/readme.md

 you specify something that followed but with a function.

-Now again as I said, we learn node modules in the last course of this specialization, it\'ll become more clearer to you why not modules written with this structure, and why the functions are written like this.
+Now again as I said, we learn node modules in the last course of this specialization, it&apos;ll become more clearer to you why not modules written with this structure, and why the functions are written like this.

 We say gulp task browser sync.

-Here, I\'m going to define a variable, a JavaScript variable called files, which is nothing but in array, and that inside those files array I would specify all the files that if modified the browser sync needs to cause the reloading or the file.
+Here, I&apos;m going to define a variable, a JavaScript variable called files, which is nothing but in array, and that inside those files array I would specify all the files that if modified the browser sync needs to cause the reloading or the file.